Docker compose

 First-Time Login to Admin Console

-1. Open a browser and go to:
+1. Open a browser and navigate to one of the following URLs:

 • Username: manager

-• Password: manager123
+• User password: manager123

 1. Upon successful login, you will see the text digiRunner Community displayed in the upper left corner.

-Management & Maintenance
+Management and Maintenance

 • View logs: